Xilinx/Vitis_Libraries/motor_control/docs/src/benchmark/FOC_sensor.rst

    ...

-Note: The current test is a hybrid test of the 8 modes run serially.
+..
+Note:: The current test is a hybrid test of the eight modes run serially.
 Each mode's simulation parameter and Motor parameter is shown up.
 For example:

-   * title of "simulation parameters" shows the setting for simulation.
+   * The title of "simulation parameters" shows the setting for simulation.
 The first 3000 test steps use MOD_SPEED_WITH_TORQUE, Speed setpoint is 10000, as we could check the "motor parameter" motor.w=1030.652 (rad/s) is near the setting rpm 10000.
 (RPM = motor.w * 60 / (2 * pi) ).

-   * title of "log files" shows the log files generate for this 3000 steps.
-They will be used as input and golden files for the file flow test, which better simulate the actual running.
+   * The title of "log files" shows the log files generate for this 3000 steps.
+They are used as an input and golden files for the file flow test, which better simulate the actual running.
 Then still apply MOD_SPEED_WITH_TORQUE for the next 3000 steps, Speed setpoint is -16000.
-That will run to another direction.
+This runs to another direction.

-Now we firstly run Model Based Sim to get the input and output of FOC with Motor module, and save them to files.
-This sim will restart the FOC ip for every input.
+Now run the Model Based Sim to get the input and output of FOC with Motor module, and save them to files.
+This sim restarts the FOC ip for every input.

-Then we run File Based Sim to simulate the actually status when FOC IP is running.
-Benchmark system is shown by Figure 1:
+Then, run the File Based Sim to simulate the actually status when FOC IP is running.
+Benchmark system is shown in the following figure:

 Figure 1 : Benchmark system of field-orientated control(FOC)